How to Get Your Breast Reduction Surgery Covered by Medicare

-- Find out whether Medicare or Medicaid covers breast reduction surgery, including information about medical eligibility criteria, Medicaid income thresholds and dual-eligibility.
+- Find out whether Medicare or Medicaid covers breast reduction surgery, including the breast reduction surgery cost and info on medical eligibility criteria, Medicaid income thresholds and dual-eligibility.

 What Is Breast Reduction Surgery?